sef-global/scholarx-backend/README.md

 7. Open your web browser and navigate to `http://localhost:${server_port}` to access the running server.

-Docker Setup
+Docker Setup (optional)
 -------------------------------------

-You can also run the ScholaX backend using Docker.
+Alternatively you can use Docker to run ScholarX.
 Follow these setps:

 1. Ensure you have Docker and Docker Compose installed on you machine.

-2. Build and run the Docker constainers.
+2. Build and run the Docker containers.

 ```bash
 docker compose up --build